-Mother, eco-feminist, entrepreneur, somatic therapist, solutionary …
+Mother, entrepreneur, eco-feminist, somatic therapist, solutionary …

 Laura has a M.A. in Sociology of Food and Agriculture with a focus on qualitative methods, adult transformational experiences and human dimensions of disaster and recovery for vulnerable populations, as well as a B.A. in Food Systems and Social Change.
 Laura also holds certificates and hands on experience in ecological horticulture and organic farming, as well as in Integrative Somatic Trauma Healing Therapy, Mind-Body Coaching, and is an advanced professional Somatic Experiencing (SE) practitioner.